lassediercks/lassediercks-website/content/_index.md

 ---
-title: "Lasse Diercks"
+title: 'Lasse Diercks'
-og_image: "/img/open-graph.jpg"
+og_image: '/img/open-graph.jpg'
 ---

 Based in Hamburg but with a propensity to feel home wherever good people are.
 I used to be an employed ui engineer (the people who write awesome HTML & CSS) but feel more comfortable doing multiple things as an independent.